What to do when you get sued for credit card debt

 Tips on settling credit card debt before going to court

 If you are being sued over an old debt, negotiating a debt settlement is a smart move.
-A lot of people don’t realize that debt settlement is one of the best debt relief options out there, and working with an attorney to create a debt settlement plan is often much better than going to court over credit card debt.
+A lot of people don’t realize that debt settlement is one of the best debt relief options out there, and creating a debt settlement plan while working with an attorney or certified credit counselor is often much better than going to court over credit card debt.

 Here’s how to settle credit card debt before going to court: